confessore/rexmit/README.md

     127.0.0.1       localhost       www.localhost   api.localhost
     ```

+- if you're on a mac, airplay receiver uses port 5000.
+    you can disable airplay reciver by navigating to system preferences > sharing > uncheck airplay reciever

 ## installation

 - please note that subsequent builds will be significantly less time consuming thanks to layer caching